synclabofc/sl-commands/README.md

 # **About**

-SLCommands is a command, context, and event handler made by **bluey#0012**.
+SLCommands is a command, context, feature, and event handler made by **bluey#0012**.
 The goal of this package is to make your Discord Bot developer's life easier.

 # **Documentation**

-The official documentation can be found here: https://synclab.gitbook.io/slcommands/
+The official documentation can be found here: https://synclab.gitbook.io/slcommands-beta/

 # **Installation**